 The unique Beacon Identification consists of the protocol flag, country code and the fixed (non-variable) bits of identification data specific for each protocol.
 In some location protocols, PDF-1 also includes variable bits which provide for the encoding of beacon position (see Figure 3.17).
-Therefore, the interpretation of data contained in the PDF-1 requires determining which protocol is being used, as indicated by the setting of the protocol flag (bit 26) and the protocol code (bits 37 to 40 for standard and national location protocols (short and long formats), and bits 37 to 39 for all user protocols, including user-location protocols).
+Therefore, the interpretation of data contained in the PDF-1 requires determining which protocol is being used, as indicated by the setting of the protocol flag (bit 26) and the protocol code (bits 37 to 40 for standard, national, RLS, and ELT(DT) location protocols (long format), and bits 37 to 39 for all user protocols, including user-location protocols).